-ICCVAM Public Forum May 27, 2021
+ICCVAM Public Forum May 26, 2022

-Disclaimer

-These comments are those of the CPSC staff.
-They have not been reviewed or approved by, and may not necessarily reflect the views of, the Commission.
+Disclaimer: This presentation was prepared by CPSC Staff and may not necessarily reflect the views of the Commission.

 Background

 - The Federal Hazardous Substances Act (FHSA), 15 U.S.C. §1261-1275, requires appropriate cautionary labeling on certain hazardous household products to alert consumers to the potential hazard(s) that the products may present. - However, the FHSA does not require manufacturers to perform any specific toxicological tests to assess potential hazards (e.g., toxicity, corrosivity, sensitization, and irritation).